InterviewPrepInterviewPrep· Job Insights

 A 30-60-90 day plan is a structured document that outlines what you intend to accomplish in your first three months on the job.
 Bringing one — or referencing one — to a final round interview is one of the most powerful differentiators available to any candidate.

 A 2025 Indeed India survey found that candidates who presented or discussed a 30-60-90 day plan were 2.3x more likely to receive an offer than those who didn’t, particularly at the managerial and leadership level.
+If you are actively job hunting, treat this as a companion to searching LinkedIn Jobs India — the prep matters as much as the applications.

 It works because it does something most candidates fail to do: it shifts the conversation from “should we hire this person?” to “how will this person make an impact when they join?”